Frequently asked questions

 Treating Disorders does not currently accept private health insurance referrals.

 Please note, there is a strict cancellation policy in order to offer a timely and effective service.
 If you cannot make an appointment that has been booked in, please get in touch as early as possible and we can happily rearrange this for you.
-If you cancel an appointment with less than 24 hours notice, you will be charged the full session fee.
-If you cancel with less than 48 hours notice, you will be charged for half a session.
+If you cancel an appointment with less than 24 hours notice, regardless of reason, you will be charged the full session fee.